DoD-Platform-One/Tempo/docs/DEVELOPMENT_MAINTENANCE.md

       helm registry logout https://registry1.dso.mil
       ```

+6. Update the dashboards in the `files/dashboards` directory manually by replacing them with the upstream dashboards [here](https://github.com/grafana/tempo/tree/main/operations/tempo-mixin-compiled/dashboards)

-6. Update `CHANGELOG.md` adding an entry for the new version and noting all changes in a list (at minimum should include `- Updated <chart or dependency> to x.x.x`).
+7. Update `CHANGELOG.md` adding an entry for the new version and noting all changes in a list (at minimum should include `- Updated <chart or dependency> to x.x.x`).

-7. Generate the `README.md` updates by following the [guide in gluon](https://repo1.dso.mil/big-bang/product/packages/gluon/-/blob/master/docs/bb-package-readme.md).
+8. Generate the `README.md` updates by following the [guide in gluon](https://repo1.dso.mil/big-bang/product/packages/gluon/-/blob/master/docs/bb-package-readme.md).

-8. Push up your changes, add upgrade notices if applicable, validate that CI passes.
+9. Push up your changes, add upgrade notices if applicable, validate that CI passes.

     - If there are any failures, follow the information in the pipeline to make the necessary updates.